Mint tea, Morocco

-Tea (Arabic: أتاي, atay?) in Morocco is an essential beverage, the country being the world’s largest importer of green tea.
+Tea (Arabic: أتاي, atay?) in Morocco is an essential beverage, being the largest importer of green tea in the world.

-Herbal infusion has been popular in the country long before the arrival of tea in Morocco.
-There is much speculation about the arrival of tea in Morocco, the main one being that King Ismail bin Sherif was given green tea by Queen Anne after the release of sixty-nine British prisoners.
-The United Kingdom held a virtual monopoly on the tea trade in Morocco during the nineteenth century, particularly with the renovation of the port of Essaouira in the 1760s.
-Tea became a widespread drink by the middle of the century.
-Mint was soon added to it: with its powerful taste, it reduced the bitterness of the tea without changing its color.
+The herbal tea has been popular in the country long before the arrival of tea in Morocco.
+There are many speculations about the arrival of tea in Morocco; the main one is that King Ismail bin Sherif received green tea from Queen Anne after the release of sixty-nine British prisoners.
+The United Kingdom had a virtual monopoly on the tea trade in Morocco during the 19th century, especially with the renovation of the port of Essaouira in the 1760s.
+Tea became a widespread drink by mid-century.
+Mint was soon added: with its powerful flavor, it reduced the bitterness of the tea without changing its color.

 1 History of tea